The Pressure of Perfection on Women

 To truly understand the current pressures women face, we must consider how women have been viewed throughout history, even in the United States.
 For many years, women were considered a "lesser" being or subservient to men.
 At one point, they had very few rights and virtually no voice in society, politics, or even their own households.

-In the 1940s and 1950s, women were primarily homemakers, expected to have food on the table when their husbands returned from work and expected to take care of the children with seemingly endless patience and energy.
+n the 1940s and 1950s, mainstream media and cultural norms often idealized women as homemakers, even though many women also worked outside the home.
 The image of the perfect housewife was carefully curated through media and advertising, creating an impossible standard that many women struggled to meet.

 This kind of effortless image puts tremendous pressure on women of all ages, from young professionals just starting their careers to mothers managing multiple responsibilities.
 As a woman, that pressure might convince you to seek perfection in every area of life, but at what cost to your mental health and overall well-being?